Louis-CharlesBiron/ImgToText/readme.md

 # ImgToText

-## **ImgToText is a concise library that converts any image/video into custom text, usable in any website**
+## **ImgToText is a concise library that converts any image/video into custom text**

-**The library makes your website able to generate live conversions of pretty much any given media, and thus can be used to create some pretty interesting effects.**
+**This library makes your website able to generate live text conversions of pretty much any given media, and thus can be used to create some pretty interesting effects!**

-**And if you don't know much about code and only want to use the converted text, you can check out this [simple web interface](https://embelliron.com/lcb_tests/imgToText/)!**
+And if you don't know much about code and only want to use the converted text, you can check out this [simple web interface](https://embelliron.com/lcb_tests/imgToText/)!

 <span style="font-size:10px;font-family:monospace;">